Thepuppetqueen57/C-Bos-Legacy/README.md

 # C-Bos
-C-Bos is a fake os made in python.
+C-Bos is a cli made in python.
 Type help or look at the code to find all the commands.
+This github is for betas.